Help desk interview questions investigate a number of key abilities and skills that applicants for all help desk jobs need.

 Help desk specialists need more than basic technical know-how.
 They have to answer phone calls, listen and question effectively, interpret and solve problems, give technical support and keep track of problems and resolutions.

 Often they have to handle difficult and demanding customers.
-Help desk jobs are as much about people and communication as they are about technology.
+Help desk jobs are as much about people, problem-solving and communication as they are about technology.

 In addition to product and technical knowledge the following abilities and competencies are essential to success in help desk work:

-Expect help desk interview questions that explore these competencies.
+Expect help desk interview questions that explore these 5 core competencies or behaviors.

 The focus of help desk interview questions is often around the candidate's communication skills.

 "Tell me about a time when it was particularly difficult for the caller to explain the problem to you.
 How did you reach an understanding of the issue?"